kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 Warning: Source file does not specify required compiler version!
 Consider adding "pragma solidity ^0.8.7;" --> contracts/1_Storage.sol
 ```
-Without the "pragma" instruction, Remix can't know which compiler version to use.
+Without the "pragma" instruction, Remix can't know which Solidity compiler version to use.
 The warning message suggests using version 0.8.7.
-The pragma in original code specified "*higher or equal to 0.7.0 and strictly lower than 0.9.0*".
-We'll see later that when we restrict to a specific compiler version, the compiler will complaint if our code makes contains a library source file that specifies a different version.
+The pragma in original code meant "*higher or equal to 0.7.0 and strictly lower than 0.9.0*".
+We'll see later that when we restrict to a specific compiler version, the compiler will complaint if our code contains a library source file that specifies a different version.
 So it is preferable to set a range of versions.

 Retype the original instruction, with the pragma and without the ending semi-colon "`;`" and check the error message because this is the most frequent typing mistake.
 It says:
 ```